fprime-community/fprime-tutorial-math-component/docs/developing-deployments.md

 ## Congratulations

-You have completed your F' deployment!!!
-If you wish to stop here, you may!
-You can also rest assured knowing that the work you have done is referencable.
-In otherwords, you've written code in the same way that you will write code for actual spacecrafts.
+You have completed your F' deployment!
+If you wish to stop here, you may.
+You can also rest assured knowing that the work you have done is reusable.
+In other words, you've written code in the same way that you will write code for actual spacecrafts.
 Except... actual spacecrafts will make extensive use of unit tests and error handling.
 Keep going in this tutorial to learn more about unit testing, error handling, and just to practice using F'.

 **Next:** [Writing Unit Tests Part 1: Creating the Implementation Stub](./writing-unit-tests-1.md)